 Based in Long Island City, New York, JetBlue is known for its superior in-flight experience.
 Despite being a low-cost airline, it offers free Wi-Fi, in-flight entertainment, and complimentary snacks and drinks to passengers.
 The airline operates mainly out of John F. Kennedy International Airport.
 For a more detailed overview of the company, click here.

 Flight Status & Tracking

-Stay updated on your flight status through JetBlue's website, mobile app, or airport FID screens.
-The airline also offers real-time flight tracking using GPS, radar, and satellite communication.
-Check the current status of any JetBlue flight here or track flights in real-time on a map here.
+Stay updated with your JetBlue flight status through their website, mobile app, or airport FID screens.
+This airline also offers real-time flight tracking using GPS, radar, and satellite communication.

 JetBlue operates a mix of Airbus and Embraer aircraft, with the Airbus A320 family forming the backbone of their operations.
 Future plans include the retirement of their Embraer E190 aircraft, to be replaced with the more fuel-efficient Airbus A220.
 For more about the airline's aircraft fleet, click here.

 While not part of any major airline alliance, JetBlue has established a network of partnerships and alliances to enhance customer experience.
 The airline's unique approach to partnerships and alliances includes codeshare agreements with other airlines, joint venture partnerships, and corporate collaborations with companies like Lyft and Amazon.
 For more details, click here.

 Discover the intricacies of Jetblue Airways' hub system, with its main base of operations at John F. Kennedy International Airport in New York City.
 Learn about the airline's secondary hubs and their role in providing efficient connections and convenient travel options for passengers.
 Delve into the history of Jetblue's hub system, dating back to the airline's founding in 1998.
 Understand the reasons why some airlines, including Jetblue, opt for different operational models.
 For more details, click on this gateway hubs link.